 Moisturizer for the thin skin around your eyes (both upper and lower).

 A liquid product applied to the skin after cleansing that further cleanses the skin and aims to tighten pores.
-Toners can be water or alcohol based, and depending on the formulation they can target any number of skin conditions — from excessive oil and exfoliation to inflammation.
+Toners can be water-based or alcohol-based, and depending on the formulation they can target any number of skin conditions—from dull skin and excessive oil to inflammation.

 They’re beautiful and usually smell lovely, but don’t be fooled by the clever marketing.
-Alavi explains that toners, essences and mists are all the same type of product and may cause irritation.
+Alavi explains that toners, essences and mists may cause irritation for some skin types.

-According to Alavi serums definitely aren’t a requirement when it comes to your daily skincare routine — they contain little to no oil and aren’t emollient.
+According to Alavi serums definitely aren’t a requirement when it comes to your daily skincare routine—they aren’t emollient.
+However, they might be a good step to add to your routine if there’s a specific concern you’d like to take care of.